 What We'll Do How We'll Measure it Staying Healthy Flu Vaccination: increase uptake of flu vaccination.
 Monitoring update.
+To reduce smoking rates in pregnancy.
+Monitoring update.
 Healty Child Wales Programme: Screening, immunication and supported child development.
 Monitoring visits to mother and babies 10 to 14 days old and vaccination rates.
 Safe Care Sepsis: early identification and staff education.
 Expansion of monitoring and escalation processes (NEWS) in community services.
 Monitoring of compliance with sepsis 6 bundle.
 Evaluation of community NEWS.
 Hospital Acquired Thrombosis: reduction in number of incidences.
 Monitoring of the use of the risk assessment and incidence.
 Pressure Damage: reduce the amount of avoidable incidents experienced by patients in our care.
 Monitoring of number of incidents.
+Improvment in the quality of clinical documentation.
+Documentation Audit reports.
+Review of concerns investigation data.
 Effective Care Ongoing implementation of hip fracture pathway.
 Evaluation of the work underway within the Health Board.
 Improvement in the quality of care and treatment plans within Mental Health Services.
 Audit of the documentation and review of training.
-Dignified Care MACAM project: continue with project and expand to other hospital areas.
+Ensuring patients receive care in the most appropriate care setting and encounter minimal delays as they move through the different stages of care.
+Review of monitoring and audit data.
+Review of concerns information.
+Dignified Care Multi Agency Care Assessment Meeting (MACAM) project: continue with project and expand to other hospital areas.
 Monitoring of complaints and compliments.
 Establish a collaborative project to improve communication with patients, their families and carers.
 Monitoring of complaints and incidents.
 Monitoring of project objectives and agreed actions.
 Evaluation of the impact.
 Patient experience feedback.
-Timely Care Continue to improve access to Ophthalmology Care.
-Monitoring of incidents, complaints and compliments.
-Monitoring of waiting times for glaucoma consultation.
-Improving access to Orthodontic assessment and treatment.
-Montitoring of referral to treatment times.